dojo/compose/README.md

 const createFooWithNewInitializer = createFoo
 	.init((instance, options?) => {
-		// If we don't type the options it default to { foo: string } instance.foo = (options && options.foo) || instance.foo;
+		// If we don't type the options it defaults to { foo: string } instance.foo = (options && options.foo) || instance.foo;
 	});